michagodfrey/website/README.md

 Blog content hosted on [Hygraph](https://hygraph.com/).

-Message form powered by [Getform.io](https://getform.io/).

 ## AI used

-OpenAi's ChatGPT 4o and o1-Preview.
+OpenAi's ChatGPT for help with writing and image generation.

-DALL-E used for generating blog post images.

 ## Sources